devops329/devops/instruction/alerting/alerting.md

 ## Defining alerts

-Before you can enable actionable alerts you need to identify the metrics that are signify a problem in the system.
+Before you can enable actionable alerts, you need to identify the metrics that signify a problem in the system.
 Some metrics are obvious, such as running out of memory or storage space.
 Other metrics require you to spend time reviewing code, architecture, and reported values of existing metrics.

 Keep a prioritized list of metrics that you believe have a direct impact on the system, and then review their historical values to see if they correlate with significant incidents.
 When an incident does occur, review the metrics and find the key indicators that would have led to a prompt resolution.